 Was unable to locate him due to us living in separate states. he was only found due to another woman putting him on child support and now he says he's getting a lawyer.
 Wants me to send the kids to him for the weekend but he won't send any money to help support them.
-Has money for a lawyer but not...
+Has money for a...
 Read more »

 If you are using DOR for this, DOR will represent you with the child support portion.
 However, if he does get an attorney and requests visitation with the children and you have objections to him having contact with the children you should seek assistance from an attorney at that time.
 DOR will not...Read more »

 Depending on how long ago they left the State you may be able to request the return of the child to the State of Florida, but along with that you have to request the Court to determine that you are the Father of this child and establish your rights.
 At this time, you have no rights.

 You can ask for the child support payments be abated (put on hold).
 This is a much quicker way to stop the child support.
 After the child has resided with you for an extended period of time (30-181 uninterrupted days) you can seek a modification of the final order.